Samthesimpsons/Data-Science-Kedro_Project/README.md

 ├───requirements.txt # package requirements
-├───lint.sh # script to run to lint source codes ├───pip.sh # script to run to install the packages in requirements.txt ├───test.sh # script to run to run test units
-├───docs # sphinx auto-documentation from docstrings ├───data # local directory for any data
-├───logs # logs files
+├───lint.sh # script to run to lint source codes ├───pip.sh # script to run to install the packages in requirements.txt ├───test.sh # script to run to run test units of each script in tests ├───docs # sphinx auto-documentation from docstrings ├───data # local directory for any temp data (do not push to github, set in .gitignore) ├───logs # logs files
 ├───notebooks # all the jupyter notebooks
 ├───src # all the relevant files